ajkim19/m2-0425-code-solutions/postgres-database/postgres-database-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

-- What is a database schema?
+1. What is a database schema?

+- A schema is a collection of tables.
+- It defines how the data in a relational database should be organized.

-- What is a table?
+2. What is a table?

+- A table is a list of rows each having the same set of attributes.

-- What is a row?
+3. What is a row?

+- Each row is a record in that spreadsheet
+- A horizontally aligned series of

-- What is an attribute and what other names are used to describe them?
+4. What is an attribute and what other names are used to describe them?

+- Attributes are commonly referred to as columns

 ## Notes